-Their distinct faces still linger in my mind clearly and I knew that they were dead.
-They were appearing from nothing into the full-human form at the age that they died in.
-The soldiers never broke their gaze from us, and no words were exchanged in this dream.
+Their distinct faces still linger in my mind clearly and I knew that they were soldiers who had perished in war.
+They materialized into the full-human form at the age that they died in.
+The soldiers never broke their gaze, and no words were exchanged in this dream.
 The soldiers multiplied around the first row, rising to the second, then the 10th then the 100th until beams of light filled the sky, causing us the squint into an endless stream of hundreds of thousands of soldiers in the distance.

 I got the feeling that the soldiers were supporting Mike and his message, and I could feel their lingering sadness that they did not get the chance to project the truth about war in their own lives.